-2. Which Tokyo Tech graduate degree program are you applying for IGP-A (MEXT scholarship), IPG-C (ext. scholarship or self-funded), Ippan A or B (for Japanese language applicants), other ?
+2. Which Tokyo Tech graduate degree program are you applying for IGP-A, Embassy MEXT scholarship, IPG-C (ext. scholarship or self-funded), General (Ippan A or B for Japanese language applicants), working-adult, or other ?

 3. When is the deadline for the above application and when do you want to be admitted (Sept./April Year)?